 Many organizations use succession planning as a means to develop and promote employees from within.

-The employer saves recruitment costs and the time associated with developing a new employee.
+The employer saves recruitment costs and the time associated with training and developing a new employee.

-The employee is given the opportunity for advancement and professional growth.
+The employee benefits because they are given the opportunity for advancement and professional growth.

 An internal promotion often means an entry-level employee is promoted to a supervisory position.